GET IN TOUCH

 Steps to Take Immediately

-3. Gather Documentation: Collect copies of tax returns, payment confirmations, correspondence, and financial records related to the debt.
+• Gather documentation — Collect copies of tax returns, payment confirmations, prior correspondence, and financial records related to the debt.

-5. Contact the Agency: Call the phone number on the notice to discuss payment options or confirm the next steps.
-Provide documentation if errors are found.
+• Contact the agency — Call the phone number listed on the notice to discuss payment options, confirm the debt, or report errors.
+Provide documentation if you believe the amounts are incorrect.

-6. Request a Payment Plan: Taxpayers who cannot pay in full may be eligible for a payment plan that allows for smaller, scheduled payments over time.
+• Request a payment arrangement — Taxpayers who cannot pay the full amount immediately may be eligible for an installment agreement that allows for scheduled monthly payments over time.

 Resolution Options for Missouri Taxpayers

-Individuals who receive a Missouri Bank Levy Notice have several options for paying off their tax debt.
-Each program is made to help people and businesses meet their financial obligations without losing money, getting hurt, or having their pay cut.
-The best course of action will depend on the taxpayer's income, financial situation, and ability to pay.
+Taxpayers who receive a Missouri Bank Levy Notice have several paths available to resolve their outstanding debt.
+The best option depends on the taxpayer's income, financial circumstances, and ability to pay.

 Payment Plans

-A payment plan allows taxpayers to pay their debt in smaller, manageable amounts over time, rather than in one lump sum.
+A payment plan allows taxpayers to satisfy their debt through smaller, scheduled payments over time rather than a single lump sum.

-• Missouri Department of Revenue Payment Plan: State taxpayers can contact the department to establish a monthly payment schedule tailored to their financial situation.
-Remaining compliant with current tax obligations is required.
+The Missouri Department of Revenue also offers payment arrangements for state tax debts.
+Taxpayers can contact the Department to establish a monthly payment schedule tailored to their financial situation.
+Remaining current on all future tax obligations is required to maintain the agreement.

 Penalty Abatement